dhiway/cord/README.md

   on

-The node verifies the transaction signature and insert it to the state, if the provided attester didn’t already attest the provided claimHash.
+The node verifies the transaction signature and insert it to the state, if the provided attester didn’t already anchor the provided claimHash.
 The mark is stored by using a map:

 ```rust
 T::Hash => (T::Hash,T::AccountId,Option<T::DelegateId>,bool)